cronical/budget_dance/docs/sheets/other_actl.md

 This data is exported from Moneydance via the `IRA-Distr` report, and saved in the `data/IRA-Distr.tsv` file.
 It is then imported via special handling in `IRA_distr` processes the transactions to create a table `tbl_ira_distr`.
 The  `Income:J:Distributions:IRA`  line on the `tbl_iande` pulls from that table.
 From there it flows to the `taxes` tab.

-### HSA disbursements
+## HSA disbursements

 Used to populate untaxed income lines in iande.

-### Bank transfers to/from selected investments
+## Bank transfers to/from selected investments

 Used by cash flow calcs on IandE.

-### Manually input actual items

-Mostly values needed for tax calcs.
-A number of entries are needed to determine taxes.
-When easiest, these are input on this table: `tbl_manual_actl`.
-A Moneydance report `W2-exclusions` extracts the amounts that can be excluded from the W2s.
-This relies on the Pre-tax and pre-tax tags.
-These should be input manually.

-Computes the actual 401K contributions to post to the iande tab.